-For making pendants figures and charms they used a type of molds that they filled with glass.
+For making pendants figures and charms they used a type of mold that they filled with glass.
 It was extremely difficult to get this right.

 Another technique they used to make jewelry is faience, which was very popular in Egypt too at the time.
 Faience is a substitute for precious metals and gemstones.
 It is made in molds, using fired sand and a glaze to make the desired object.